SPdowns/CaseoftheFridays-Part2/README.md

 11:30 - The lesson on comparison and logical operators is done.
 All of the syntax is the same as js.
 There is a var_dump function which dumps information about one or more variables.
 The ternary operators and switch statements are very similar as well.

 11:55 - Going to practice some ternary and switch statements in the sandbox.

+12:25PM - First thing i'm notcing when really trying things out is i'm forgeting semi-colons.
+PHP isn't a strictly typed language, but it does require semi-colons which I think makes it a weakly typed language.